 The history of 1934 BBQ Sauce is as rich and tantalizing as the sauce itself.

-The story began more than 100 years ago and 7,000 miles away.
+The story began nearly 100 years ago.
 In the 1900s, many Syrian and Lebanese immigrants sailed to America in search of a better life.
 Alex Khoury, Fredrick’s grandfather, traveled from the mountain village of Safita in Syria and settled in Waco to be closer to family and friends.

 As the Khoury family and other immigrants settled in Central Texas, the close-knit community formed a benevolent society named The Syrian Club of Waco (now the Syrian Lebanese Association).
 Alex was a founding member.